Apple TV VPN: 5 Setup Methods and Recommended Apps

 - nsCertType verification: Checked ✔

-Method 2: Setting Up a Pre-Configured VPN Router for Apple TV
+Method 2: Setting Up a Pre-Configured VPN Router

 You can find pre-configured DD-WRT and Tomato VPN routers from the experts at Flash Routers.
 They have 16 varied providers available.
 If you ask me though, I would personally recommend using ExpressVPN, as it offers the best configurations.